z3r0dayexplo1t/z3r0dayexplo1t/README.md

-# 👋 Hey there, I'm Sam/Z3r0dayexplo1t
+# 👋 Hey there, I'm Sam

 I'm a 20-year-old developer obsessed with building secure, scalable, and slightly overengineered systems.
 I thrive in the deep backend — think bare metal performance, behavioral intelligence, and smart automation.